korawichkavee/12740-Ridecomfort-Pittsburgh/README.md

 ## Current Progress
 Our main goal at the moment is to successfully code and build the circuit for the sensors to the RaspberryPi.
 Our vibration sensor was not functional so we had to buy a new one, which was finally delivered on 10/4.
 We are still working out bugs in our code because the vibration sensor (accelerometer) measurements are not outputting correctly.

+10/5/2021 update

+We tried to run the accelerometer and sound sensor that arrived yesterday with the Raspberry Pi, and we are having trouble in interpreting the data that the AD converter is giving us.
+Although we detect variation in the voltage when the sensors are stimulated, we still cannot convert that parameter into a magnitude of our interest, like m/s2 or g for acceleration and db for sound.

+We saw a transformation function for the accelerometer provided by the manufacturer (Adafruit) but is in terms of the digital raw values, which are very erratic and we suspect that something is not working properly with those values.

 ## Future Plan
 After the code and circuit has been fine-tuned, we need to test our sensors on rides on each mode of transport.
 Then, we will need to post-process data to compare the comfort levels form each ride.